Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 Disney’s BoardWalk Inn - Innkeeper’s Club - Conclusions

-Throw in nearby Epcot, and it’s hard to think your $280 per night—the approximate premium for club level over other rooms at Boardwalk—couldn’t be better spent as far as food and drink go.
+But then there’s EPCOT.
+Part of why we didn’t spend as much time at the lounge this time around is that Zoe is getting older and can spend more time at the parks.
+If you’re willing to wait in EPCOT’s lines, it’s hard to think your $270 per night—the approximate premium for club level over other rooms at Boardwalk—couldn’t be better spent as far as food and drink go.
 If you’re looking at this for the free food and beverage, I think you’d be better off using that money for a few nice meals.

-A family that prefers consistency and the ability to walk in at a moment’s notice and get everyone a treat might get good value out of the club. $280 per night is a lot, but for a family of four you’re talking about trying to find $70 per person, which isn’t outrageous.
+A family that prefers consistency and the ability to walk in at a moment’s notice and get everyone a treat might get good value out of the club. $270 per night is a lot, but for a family of four you’re talking about trying to find $70ish per person, which isn’t outrageous.

-Innkeeper’s Club Surprised Us…Have You Every Visited Disney’s BoardWalk Inn or the Innkeeper’s Club?
+Innkeeper’s Club Surprised Us…Have You Ever Visited Disney’s BoardWalk Inn or the Innkeeper’s Club?

 All Your Other Disney World Planning Questions Answered